 Alain Prost and Michael Schumacher share the record for having taken the most first wins of a Formula 1 season.
 They each did so six times during their careers.
 Ferrari hold the record as the constructor to have won the most season-opening races, with fifteen victories.
 Nineteen different teams have won the first race of a season.

-Seven drivers have won season-opening races in consecutive seasons.
+Eight drivers have won season-opening races in consecutive seasons.
+Valtteri Bottas joined that list in 2020.
 Juan Manuel Fangio holds the record for most consecutive season-opening wins.
 He won the first race of every season between 1954 and 1957 – and impressively did so with three different teams.
-Fangio is the only driver to have won the first race of the season in consecutive years with different constructors.
+Fangio remains the only driver to have won the first race of the season in consecutive years with different constructors.

 While Fangio won the season-opening race in four consecutive years, Graham Hill (1962-64) and Michael Schumacher (2000-02) are the only other drivers to have taken more than two consecutive season-opening race wins.
 Alan Jones, Alain Prost, Ayrton Senna and Sebastian Vettel are the other drivers who have taken consecutive wins at the first race of a season.